Tom Abbott

 Tom Abbott (born 7 December 1981 in London, England) is a broadcaster and sports commentator, best known for his work with The Golf Channel and NBC.
 He serves as a presenter and commentator for coverage of the PGA Tour, LPGA Tour, and European Tour.
-Since 2010, Abbott has been co-host of The Big Break.
+From 2010 to 2015, Abbott was co-host of The Big Break.

 Early life

 Abbott grew up in Cheam, a suburb of London, England.
 He attended Wilson's School, an all-boys' school in Wallington, Surrey.
 During his youth, Abbott was a keen golfer, representing Surrey at Junior and Men's level, and also playing for the England Schools' golf team.
 He played on the golf team at Mercer University in Macon, Georgia, graduating in 2004 with a degree in Media Business.
 In October 2015 Abbott was inducted into the Mercer Athletic Hall of Fame.

 Early career

 Abbott began his broadcasting career at Mercer University, helping to create an on-campus television station, Mercer99.
 While in Macon, he worked with local ABC affiliate WPGA-TV, appearing weekly on the "58 Sports Show".
 Abbott was an intern at WGCL-TV in Atlanta, Georgia.
 His first full-time broadcasting job came in 2004 with the then-brand-new CBS affiliate in Charlottesville, Virginia, WCAV-TV.
-Abbott was the affiliate's first-ever Sports Anchor, helping to launch, and appearing on, the inaugural newscast for CBS-19 News in November 2004.
+Abbott was the affiliate's first-ever sports anchor, helping to launch, and appearing on, the inaugural newscast for CBS-19 News in November 2004.